SEND & Inclusion

 Jane Nash AHT for inclusion/SENCO

-Who should parents/carers contact if they have a complaint about the SEN provision in the School?
+Who should parents/carers contact if they have a complaint about the SEND provision in the School?

-Ms Nash, or the head teacher, Mr Ahmed
+Ms Nash, or the head teacher, Ms Samra.

 Arrangements for the admission of disabled pupils